willmartian/willmartian.com/src/pages/posts/passwords-managers-passkeys-oh-my.md

 ---
-title: "Passwords, Password Managers, and Passkeys (oh my!)"
+title: "draft - Passwords, Password Managers, and Passkeys (oh my!)"
 # blurb: "A jargon-free introduction"
 date: 2025-03-20
 # comments: "https://fosstodon.org/@willmartian/109285848751638736"
+eleventyExcludeFromCollections: true
 ---

 Passwords are an old (*open sesame*) and flawed technology.
 There are just too many scenarios where user error can sneak in: